All Episodes

 We've done a number of lectures here in Alaska.

-We've been on lots of radio all over the country.
+We've put out lots of radio all over the country.

-And what we find is each time that we get on the air, we get inundated with another land ride of documents information some not
+And what we find is each time that we get on the air, we get inundated with another landslide of documents, information, some not connected, some connected, but this most recent event with the space shuttle that you folks have been on the air with the last week or so has certainly raised again serious questions from our perspective.

-Every time that we've, you know, looked at it, you know, we just can't see pure research in it.
+Every time that we've looked at it, we just can't see pure research in it.

 All we can see is military application.